bhisaac/5eFP/5eFP-SRD.md

 When a character makes an attack roll, the two most common modifiers to the roll are an ability score and LEVEL.
 When a monster makes an attack roll, it uses a modifier usually determined by encounter type (minion, elite, boss) and LEVEL.
 However, your GM may adjust modifiers on some monsters.

-**Ability Score.** The ability score used for a weapon attack is usually STR or DEX (or WIS for monks).
-At character creation, you choose which is used.
+**Ability Score.** The ability score used for a weapon attack is usually STR or DEX.
+At character creation, you choose which ability to use.
 Monsters usually use the larger of the two ability scores for a weapon attack.

 Some spells also require an attack roll.
 The ability score used for a spell attack depends on the spellcasting ability of the spellcaster.